margaretmf/margaretmf.github.io/teaching.md

 * Mandy deals with mixed feelings in mature ways
 * freedom taken away by the Matron

+* "the big wall"
+* "the little bird"
+* "the beautiful deer"

 ### Who? ###
 * "Mandy", "who loved to read" and "they exchanged books at the local library at least once a week"
 * "matron, Mrs. Hannah Bridie", "a graying elderly woman"